-- 2. Servicer shall not be construed as having a reasonable basis for obtaining force-placed insurance unless the requirements of this section VII have been met. - 3.
+- Servicer shall not be construed as having a reasonable basis for obtaining force-placed insurance unless the requirements of this section VII have been met. - 3.
 Servicer shall not impose any charge on any borrower for forceplaced insurance with respect to any property securing a federally related mortgage unless: - a.
 Servicer has sent, by first-class mail, a written notice to the borrower containing: - i.
 A reminder of the borrower's obligation to maintain hazard insurance on the property securing the federally related mortgage; - ii.
-A statement that Servicer does not have evidence of insurance coverage of such property; - A clear and conspicuous statement of the procedures by which the borrower may demonstrate that the borrower already has insurance coverage; - iv.
+A statement that Servicer does not have evidence of insurance coverage of such property; - iii.
+A clear and conspicuous statement of the procedures by which the borrower may demonstrate that the borrower already has insurance coverage; - iv.
 A statement that Servicer may obtain such coverage at the borrower's expense if the borrower does not provide such demonstration of the borrower's existing coverage in a timely manner; - v.
 A statement that the cost of such coverage may be significantly higher than the cost of the homeowner's current coverage; - vi.
-For first lien loans on Servicer's primary servicing system, a statement that, if the borrower desires to maintain his or her voluntary policy, Servicer will offer an escrow account and advance the premium due on the voluntary policy if the borrower: (a) accepts the offer of the escrow account; (b) provides a copy of the invoice from the voluntary carrier; (c) agrees in writing to reimburse the escrow advances through regular escrow payments; (d) agrees to escrow to both repay the advanced premium and to pay for the future premiums necessary to maintain any required insurance policy; and (e) agrees Servicer shall manage the escrow account in accordance with the loan documents and with state and federal law; and
+For first lien loans on Servicer's primary servicing system, a statement that, if the borrower desires to maintain his or her voluntary policy, Servicer will offer an escrow account and advance the premium due on the voluntary policy if the borrower: (a) accepts the offer of the escrow account; (b) provides a copy of the invoice from the voluntary carrier; (c) agrees in writing to reimburse the escrow advances through regular escrow payments; (d) agrees to escrow to both repay the advanced premium and to pay for the future premiums necessary to maintain any required insurance policy; and (e) agrees Servicer shall manage the escrow account in

-Case 1:12-cv-00361-RMC Document 1-3-1 Filed034/24/22 Fizege142 of 238
+Casse 1:12-cv-00361-RMC Document 1-3-1 Filted034104122 Fixage 1-90 of 238